Ph.D., Duke University

 - Borochin, Paul, and Yanhui Zhao, Belief Heterogeneity in the Option Market and Return Predictability.
-Under review at Management Science.
+Under review at Financial Management.

-Abstract: High standard deviations of the volatility premium, implied volatility innovations, of the volatility term structure spread predict low underlying returns.
-This return predictability is not explained by the levels of these three variables, or by firm characteristics and risk factor models.
+Abstract: High standard deviations of the volatility premium, implied volatility innovations, and of the volatility term structure spread in equity options predict low underlying returns.
+This return predictability is not explained by the levels of these three variables, volatility of volatility, or other known firm characteristics, or by risk factor models.
 We find support for interpreting the standard deviations of these option-based measures as forward-looking proxies of heterogeneous beliefs.
 The negative relationship between our three measures and future underlying returns is consistent with the Miller (1977) result that divergence of investor opinions leads to lower expected returns.